-RMAP will prepare and publish the annual TIP for the next four years (2016 - 2019) including modifications and/or amendments; coordinate with other agencies and transit providers in development and setting priorities of various projects and transportation improvements; comply with federal requirements; and monitor and report implemented projects.
-The TIP lists, categorizes, and sets priorities for transportation improvements and assures they are financially feasible, and coordinated with each other and with other governmental improvements and private developments.
-It is important to note that the TIP has 11 goals and that work towards any of these goals is encouraged:
+RMAP will prepare and publish the annual TIP for the next four years (2017-2020) including modifications and/or amendments; coordination with other agencies and transit providers in development and setting priorities of various projects and transportation improvements; compliance with federal requirements; and monitoring and reporting of implemented projects.
+The TIP lists, categorizes, and sets priorities for transportation improvements and assures they are financially feasible, as well as coordinated with each other and with other governmental improvements and private developments.
+It is important to note that the TIP has 12 goals and that work towards any of these goals is encouraged:

 - 1. Set priorities for all major transportation improvements over the next four years. - 2.
 Assess the financial needs and resources of the RMAP agencies. - 3.
 Account for all proposed uses of federal highway, transit and enhancement funds. - 4.
 Reaffirm realistic state and local revenue projections. - 5.
 Provide a fair balance of highway, transit and enhancement interests. - 6.
 Emphasize planning and cost-effective projects. - 7.
 Evaluate alternative cost/revenue scenarios for local transit in light of revenue uncertainties. - 8.
 Update transit operating and financial management plans. - 9.
 Emphasize transportation projects that have minimal adverse impact on the environment and the community. - 10.
 Provide opportunities for participation by the public and private sector. - 11.
-Provide better services for those persons traditionally under served by the existing transportation systems, including persons with disabilities.
+Provide better services for those persons traditionally under served by the existing transportation systems, including persons with disabilities. - 12.
+Encourage strong regional connections through transportation projects by providing information on projects of regional significance so that partner agencies and the public can be more aware of the future of roadway improvements on a more regional level.
+This will also encourage the collaboration of member agencies to develop projects in concert, better serving users of roadways and transit by having well-planned and integrated projects regardless of municipal borders.

-- Work to assure conformance with federal requirements including project priority setting, adherence to financial constraints and public participation. - Work involving the publication and distribution of the (1) FY 2016-2019 TIP document and (2) FY 2015-2018 and any modifications or amendments. - Work involving coordination with private transit providers. - Work involving the monitoring and reporting of progress of the implementation of projects in the TIP and completing the Federal List of Obligated Projects (FLOP). - The development, publish and dissemination of the FY 2016-2019 TIP document and amendments itself and for the coordination of all TIP work is the responsibility of RMAP.
+- · Work to assure conformance with federal requirements including project priority setting, adherence to financial constraints and public participation. - · Work involving the publication and distribution of the (1) FY 2017-2020 TIP document and (2) FY 2016-2019 TIP document and any modifications or amendments thereto. - · Work involving coordination with private transit providers. - · Work involving the monitoring and reporting of progress of the implementation of projects in the TIP and completing the Federal List of Obligated Projects (FLOP).
+This work includes an initiative to create a publically accessible online database for TIP projects of past and present documents. - The development, publishing and dissemination of the FY 2017-2020 TIP document, amendments to the document and for the coordination of all TIP work is the responsibility of RMAP.
 All agencies, however, are responsible for providing timely information on their proposed projects and activities, keeping all others informed of the progress of their projects, and developing project priorities that are in concert with the other agencies and the RMAP LRTP and the Public Participation Plan.